pivotal/docs-tap/authn-authz/pinniped-install-guide-private-ca.hbs.md

     ```console
     kapp deploy -y --app pinniped-supervisor --into-ns pinniped-supervisor -f pinniped-supervisor -f https://get.pinniped.dev/v0.12.0/install-pinniped-supervisor.yaml
     ```

 1. Get the external IP address of Ingress by running:

     ```console
     kubectl -n tanzu-system-ingress get svc/envoy -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
     ```

-1. If not already covered by a wildcard DNS entry, add and entry to the DNS system to bind the external IP address with the DNS entry.
+1. If not already covered by a wildcard DNS entry, add an entry to the DNS system to bind the external IP address with.

 ## <a id="install-pinniped-concierge"></a>Install Pinniped Concierge